 - A system slot that accepts a controller or remote interface to a controller

 - A Star Trigger Slot that can accept a peripheral module or a Star Trigger controller that drives modules that use the Star Trigger feature.
 The Star Trigger slot can be used as an ordinary Peripheral Slot.
-IT is not common to use trigger systems on PXI switching modules as the trigger model used is typically IVI (software) based.
+It is not common to use trigger systems on PXI switching modules as the trigger model is typically IVI (software) based.

 - A peripheral slot that accepts any peripheral PXI module.